-Many of the activities on this list are enjoyed by all the residents of Lytham St Annes, so don’t be surprised if you get to know the people who live in this gorgeous seaside town!
+Many of the activities on this list are enjoyed by all the residents of Lytham St Annes, so don’t be surprised if you get to know the people who live in this gorgeous seaside town.
+Take the time in visiting the wonderful attractions.
 Become part of the community as you join them in the historical Lowther Pavilion for a night of music and theatre, or take part in the activities, such as their coffee mornings and evening hikes at Lytham Hall!

 Get Trip101 in your inbox